kenstercc/kenstercc.github.io/README.md

 Here are some of the key projects I have worked on or contributed to:

 ### 1. **Trade Support System**
-   - **Description**:  Responsible for the production support and enhancements (e.g. Institutional trade allocation, program trading etc) of a OTC trading system that supports the daily trading of OTC securities for Market Makers and Agency traders for a major brokerage house
+   - **Description**:  Responsible for the production support and enhancements (e.g. Institutional trade allocation, program trading, etc.) of an OTC trading system that supports the daily trading of OTC securities for Market Makers and Agency traders for a major brokerage house
    - **Technologies**: COBOL, VSAM, Mainframe, CICS
    - **Key Features**:
      - Real-time NASDAQ quotation